googleapis/google-api-nodejs-client/README.md

 ## Contributors

-Before making any contributions, please sign one of the contributors licenses below.
+Before making any contributions, please sign one of the contributor license agreements below.

 Fork the repo, develop and test your code changes.